chelseymarie6/App-Building---Vanilla-JS-1/README.md

 ## Website: Weather Functionality
 ![Screenshot](/images/Website-weather-working.png)
-<p>In the upper right hand corner a user can type in a location to view the local weather using the [Open Weather Map API](https://openweathermap.org/api).
+<p>In the upper right hand corner a user can type in a location to view the local weather using the Open Weather Map API (https://openweathermap.org/api).